 Salt Lake City,

-Built in 1933, just across the street from the Utah Theatre, the this originally opened as the Stadium Theatre.
-It was renamed the Studio Theatre in 1934 and by the early-1940’s it was operated by Paramount Pictures Inc. through their subsidiary Tracy Barham.
+Built in 1933, just across the street from the Utah Theatre, the this originally opened as the Stadium Theatre on November 4, 1933.
+It was renamed the Studio Theatre on April 21, 1934 and by the early-1940’s it was operated by Paramount Pictures Inc. through their subsidiary Tracy Barham.

-Despite a lobby redecoration in June 1939, the theatre was somewhat austere, and once refered to by a movie critic as a ‘long isle with seats’.
+When operated by Intermountain Theatres a fire caused damage to the interior in June 1939, and the theatre became was somewhat austere, and once referred to by a movie critic as a ‘long isle with seats’.

 Eventually, the theatre was converted into a store, and continues to operate as such today.

 Just login to your account and subscribe to this theater.